miklevin/MikeLev.in/botify-api.md

     4  False        12345    1234

     Data saved to downloads/example_retail-division_20241108_metadata.csv

+**Rationale**: Just because you happen to work at an enterprise SEO company and possess this peculiar intersection of skills - like crafting prompts that give LLMs instant knowledge downloads (think Neo suddenly knowing kung fu) - doesn't mean you actually understand BQL.
+In fact, needing to write this prompt rather proves the opposite... wait, did I just create a paradox?

 # Download Link-Graph Enhancements: How To Download Data That is Available to Enhance Link-Graph Visualization.